Kick.com – A New Live Streaming Platform and Good Twitch Alternative

 Categories available for Kick streaming

 And it’s not only slot machine sessions that are being live streamed here.
-Under the gambling category there are also sub-headings such as table games, poker, and dice games – in other words, all of the categories that Stake fans should be familiar with.
+Under the gambling category there are also sub-headings such as table games, poker, and dice games.
+In other words, all of the categories that Stake fans should be familiar with.

-While we do love watching live gambling, fueled by the high bankrolls of top streamers, we also follow certain people for their personalities at the end of the day.
+While we do love watching live gambling fueled by the high bankrolls of top streamers, we also follow certain people for their personalities at the end of the day.
 Which is why, like at Twitch, you will also find a ‘Just Chatting’ section, where popular streamers like Roshtein and ClassyBeef hotly discuss everyday topics with their community following.

 In addition, there are popular categories for video games like League of Legends, GTA, and Valorant.
 Plus, an IRL category, music category, and so forth.

-Overall, to-date these are the top Kick.com categories:
+To-date, these are the top Kick.com categories:

 - Slots